Blessing of the Hounds Graces Thanksgiving Morning

 In the event of rain, guests may inquire about the status of cancellation by calling the Hitchcock Woods Foundation at 642-0528 or the Aiken Hounds at 643-DRAG.

 Mr. and Mrs. Thomas Hitchcock founded the Aiken Hounds in 1914.
 Today, Linda Knox McLean, Larry Byers, and Joey Peace are the Joint Masters of Foxhounds.
-Ms. McLean also is a longtime trustee of the Hitchcock Woods Foundation and is the Carolinas District Representative on the board of the Masters of Foxhounds Association of America.
+Ms. McLean and Mr. Byers are also trustees of the Hitchcock Woods Foundation.